edfournier/class-curator/README.md

 npm run build
 ```

-This final step builds a `dist` directory in `extension`.
+This final step builds an `extension/dist` directory.
 After it's built, open Chrome, and navigate to `chrome://extensions/`.
 Then, enable `Developer Mode`, press `Load unpacked`, and load the `dist` directory on your machine.
 The extension will now be accessible in Chrome's "Extensions" tab in the top-right of the browser.